-If you have a vehicle lease or loan please enter your monthly payment amount.
+If you have a vehicle lease or a loan, please enter your monthly payment amount.

-- This AT loan program can provide a loan to purchase a modified vehicle, to modify a vehicle or perhaps to refinance a vehicle that is less than five years old; this can be negotiated on an individual basis. - Call 211 to find local transportation services; 311 for NYC.
+- This AT loan program can accept applications for a loan to purchase a modified vehicle, to modify a vehicle or perhaps to re-finance a modified vehicle. - Call 211 to find local transportation services; 311 for NYC.